odewahn/fetcher/README.md

+# Fetcher

+Fetch content from the O'Reilly Learning platform to store it locally.

 # Before you start -- Get a long-lived JWT

 Ask U&A to to generate a long-lived jwt for me against prod as described in devdocs: